Please review this article!

 Another designer nicely described the relationship between design and SEO as follows:

 “There is an important relationship between web design and search engine optimization.
-SEO services are responsible for improving the search engine rankings of a website to bring more internet traffic on the website.
+SEO services are responsible for improving the search engine rankings of a website to bring more internet traffic to the website.
 Whereas a good looking web design grabs the attention of the visitors and keeps them on the webpage to check the content and navigate through different pages.
-In other words, SEO is concerned with the marketing and advertisement of the website letting internet user know about the presence of an online website and driving them to visits the web pages while web design is responsible for the attracting the users once they arrive on the website.”
+In other words, SEO is concerned with the marketing and advertisement of the website letting internet users know about the presence of an online website and driving them to visit the web pages while web design is responsible for attracting the users once they arrive on the website.”